gitsumhubs/decluttarr-enhanced/README.md

     - username: Optional - only needed if your qbit requires authentication (which you may not need if you have configured qbit in a way that it disables it for local connections)
     - password: Optional - see above
     - name: Optional.
 Needs to correspond with the name that you have set up in your Arr instance.
 Defaults to "qBittorrent"

+#### SABNZBD
+-   List of SABnzbd instances
+-   Type: List of SABnzbd instances
+-   Keys per instance
+    - base_url: URL under which SABnzbd can be reached (mandatory)
+    - api_key: SABnzbd API key (mandatory)
+    - name: Optional.
+Needs to correspond with the name that you have set up in your Arr instance.
+Defaults to "SABnzbd"

 ## Disclaimer